fzeuner/spectator/README.md

 ## Acknowledgments

 - **Original concept**: Replacement for IDL Z3showred by Franziska Zeuner
-- **Architecture design**: Modern MVC pattern implementation, originally started by Denny Schwender, then complete redesign by Franziska Zeuner, added functionalities with Claude Sonnet 4.0
+- **Architecture design**: Modern MVC pattern implementation, originally started by Denny Schwender, then complete redesign by Franziska Zeuner, added some functionalities with Claude Sonnet 4.0
 - **PyQtGraph team**: Excellent plotting library that makes this application possible